One of the giants that are constantly attempting to turn the corner for brands and businesses is, yes, you guessed it right, Instagram.

 - Extends your brand’s exclusivity.
 Being verified for your account makes it exclusive because Instagram doesn’t verify all accounts.

-A verification request is thoroughly scrutinized by Instagram.
+An Instagram verification request is thoroughly scrutinized by the platform.
 Several factors are weighed to check if the account complies with the verification yardsticks.

-Instagram has officially announced a list of prerequisites your account must attain in order to be verified.
+Instagram has officially announced a list of prerequisites your account must attain to qualify for all the Instagram verified features.

 Authentic: Accounts/profiles must represent a real person or a registered business.